 Subdural Hematoma Found on Death Certificate

-We are wrongful death attorneys and the majority of our caseload involves claims for wrongful death.
+We are nursing home subdural hematoma attorneys and the majority of our caseload involves claims for wrongful death.
 Sadly, one of the more frequent causes of wrongful death listed on a death certificate is ‘Subdural hematoma’.
 Another way this is written on the death certificate is ‘Brain Bleed’.
-If you have your loved one’s death certificate, scan down to the bottom and see if the certifying physician attributes the subdural brain bleed to a fall.
+If you have your loved one’s death certificate, scan down to the bottom, and see if the certifying physician attributes the subdural brain bleed to a fall.
 It may also reference the word, ‘Accident’.
 See below for an example of a death certificate listing subdural hematoma from a fall as the cause of death.

 Wrongful Death Lawsuit for a Subdural Hematoma Brain Injury

 Subdural hematoma deaths are tragic and usually preventable.
-If you suspect a fall or drop caused your loved one to suffer a brain bleed, we are here to help.
+If you suspect a fall or drop caused your loved one to suffer a brain bleed, our nursing home brain bleed attorneys are here to help.
 With more than 50+ years of courtroom experience and hundreds of millions recovered for our clients, demand Senior Justice.
-Contact our nursing home abuse law firm now to speak with one of our skilled and compassionate subdural hematoma attorneys to learn how we can assist you in your journey to justice.
+Contact our nursing home abuse law firm now to speak with one of our skilled and compassionate nursing home subdural hematoma attorneys to learn how we can assist you in your journey to justice.

 FREE CONSULTATION: 1-844-253-8919